 Minimal sunlight remained and the Grand Fleet had become disengaged, between 1935 and 2000 hours, the British fleet really intentionally returning around onto a westerly course.
 Sunset was at 2019 hours and the German High Seas fleet was in a ragged line heading southward for the Horns Reef channel and Germany.

 The battlecruisers remained in contact, and Beatty started to present eagerness at Jellicoe’s obvious deficiency of urgency in making a choice by cutting off Scheer’s line of retreat.
 Even as Hipper’s vessels turned out to be small however darkish silhouettes, Beatty stayed, pushing him hard.

 Jellicoe didn’t like a night battle, which would discard his numerical edge on a chancy encounter for which the Germans were, whatever the case, superior skilled.
-At 2045 hours, when a cruiser informed the British lead vessel, King George V, that german battleships were just 5 miles well away, the contact wasn’t prosecuted for the reason that they were likely Beatty’s battlecruisers.
+At 2045 hours, when a cruiser informed the British lead vessel, King George V, that German battleships were just 5 miles (ca. 8 km) well away, the contact wasn’t prosecuted for the reason that they were likely Beatty’s battlecruisers.

 The British admiral prepared his night dispositions in the thought that Scheer couldn’t move across his bows and would be avoided from traveling astern through his stationing there of massed destroyer flotillas.
 Battle could be resumed at daybreak.

-Really amazingly, these furious fightings had been noticed by the end of the British battle line, the battleships neither intervening nor informing Jellicoe of what had been happening.
+Really amazingly, these furious fighting had been noticed by the end of the British battle line, the battleships neither intervening nor informing Jellicoe of what had been happening.